-- qualifier action When knot points are explicitly supplied they should be in increasing order and adequately cover the range of the data or ASRemI will modify them before they are applied.
-If you choose to spread them over several lines use a comma at the end of incomplete lines so that ASRemI will to continue read- ing values from the next line of input.
+When knot points are explicitly supplied they should be in increasing order and adequately cover the range of the data or ASReml will modify them before they are applied.
+If you choose to spread them over several lines use a comma at the end of incomplete lines so that ASReml will to continue reading values from the next line of input.
 If the explicit points do not adequately cover the range, a message is printed and the values are rescaled unless !NOCHECK is also specified.
-Inade- quate coverage is when the explicit range does not cover the midpoint of the actual range.
-See !KNOTS, !PVAL and !SCALE. !STEP r reduces the update step sizes of the variance parameters.
-The default value is the reciprocal of the square root of !MAXIT .
+Inadequate coverage is when the explicit range does not cover the midpoint of the actual range.
+See !KNOTS, !PVAL and !SCALE.

+qualifier action !STEP r reduces the update step sizes of the variance parameters.
+The default value is the reciprocal of the square root of !MAXIT.
 It may be set between 0.01 and 1.0.
 The step size is increased towards 1 each iteration.
 Starting at 0.1, the sequence would be 0.1, 0.32, 0.56, 1.
-This option is useful when you do not have good starting values, especially in multivariate analyses.
-Reml3 !SUBGROUP $t v p$ forms a new group factor (t) derived from an existing group factor (v) by selecting a subset (p) of its variables.
-A subgroup factor may not be used in a PREDICT or TABULATE directive.
-Reml2 !SUBSET t v p forms a new factor (t) derived from an existing factor (v) by selecting a subset (p) of its levels.
+This option is useful when you do not have good starting values, especially in multivariate analyses. !SUBGROUP $t\ v\ p$ forms a new group factor (t) derived from an existing group factor (v) by selecting a subset (p) of its variables.
+A subgroup factor may not be used in a PREDICT or TABULATE directive. !SUBSET $t\ v\ p$ forms a new factor (t) derived from an existing factor (v) by selecting a subset (p) of its levels.
 Missing values are transmitted as missing and records whose level is zero are transmitted as zero.
 The qualifier occupies its own line after the datafile line but before the linear model. e.g. !SUBSET EnvC Env 3 5 8 9 :15 21 33 defines a reduced form of the factor Env just selecting the environments listed.
 It might then be used in the model in an interaction.
 A subset factor can be used in a TABULATE directive but not in a PREDICT directive.
 The intention is to simplify the model specification in MET (Multi Environment Trials) analyses where say Column effects are to be fitted to a subset of environments.
 It may also be used on the intrinsic factor Trait in a multivariate analysis provided it correctly identifies the number of levels of Trait either by including the last trait number, or appending sufficient zeros.
-Thus, if the analysis involves 5 traits, !SUBSET Trewe Trait 1 3 4 0 0 !WMF sets hardcopy graphics file type to .wmf.
+Thus, if the analysis involves 5 traits, !SUBSET Trewe Trait 1 3 4 0 0 !
+WMF sets hardcopy graphics file type to .wmf.

-qualifier action ASRem13 !AILOADINGS i controls modification to AI updates of loadings in eXtended Factor Analytic models.
+qualifier action !
+AILOADINGS i controls modification to AI updates of loadings in extended Factor Analytic models.
 After ASRemI calculates updates for variance parameters, it checks whether the updates are reasonable and sometimes reduces them over and above any !STEPSIZE shrinkage.
 The extra shrinkage has two levels.
-Loadings that change sign are restricted to doubling in mag- nitude, and if the average change in magnitude of loadings is greater than 10-fold, they are all shrunk back.
-When the user does not provide constraits, ASRemI rotates the loadings each iteration.
-When !AILOADINGS i is speci- fied, it also prevents AI updates of some loadings during the first i iterations.
-For $f (> 1)$ factors, only the last factor is estimated (conditional on the earlier ones) in the first $f - 1$ iterations.
+Loadings that change sign are restricted to doubling in magnitude, and if the average change in magnitude of loadings is greater than 10-fold, they are all shrunk back.
+Unless the user gives constraints, ASRemI sets them and rotates the loadings each iteration.
+When !AILOADINGS i is specified, it also prevents AI updates of some loadings during the first i iterations.
+For f (> 1) factors, only the last factor is estimated (conditional on the earlier ones) in the first $f-1$ iterations.
 Then pairs including the last are estimated until iteration i .
 If !AILOADINGS is not specified and !CONTINUE is used and initializes the XFA model from a lower order, the i parameter is set internally.
-ASReml2 !AISINGULARITIES can be specified to force a job to continue even though a singu- larity was detected in the Average Information (AI) matrix.
-The AI matrix is used to give updates to the variance pa- rameter estimates.
-In release 1, if singularities were present in the AI matrix, a generalized inverse was used which effec- tively conditioned on whichever parameters were identified as singular.
-ASRemI now aborts processing if such singularities appear unless the !AISINGULARITIES qualifier is set.
-Which particular parameter is singular is reported in the variance component table printed in the .asr file.
-The most common reason for singularities is that the user has overspecified the model and is likely to misinterpret the results if not fully aware of the situation.
-Overspecification will occur in a direct product of two unconstrained variance matrices (see Section 2.4), when a random term is confounded with a fixed term and when there is no information in the data on a particular component.
-The best solution is to reform the variance model so that the ambiguity is removed, or to fix one of the parameters in the variance model so that the model can be fitted.
-For in- stance, if !ASUV is specified, you may also need !S2==1 .
-Only rarely will it be reasonable to specify the !AISINGULARITIES qualifier. !
-BMP sets hardcopy graphics file type to .bmp.